 - Apply for Admissions: Apply online or in person at the Welcome Center, located in Gaiser Hall, Room 128.

-- Complete the COMPASS test in the Assessment Center, located in the Penguin Union Building, Room 015.
+- Complete placement test in the Assessment Center, located within Enrollment Services in Gaiser Hall, Room 128.

 - Complete the new student orientation requirements.

 - Obtain an official high school transcript.
 Official transcripts should remian in a sealed envelope from the school or school district the student last attended.
 Contact the high school or high school district for more information on obtaining an official

-- Meet with the High School Completion Specialist and bring a copy of the official transcript to the appointment.
-During the appointment, the specialist will evaluate the transcript and create a customized education plan, including an estimated timeline to completion.
-To make an appointment to meet with the High School Completion Specialist, call the Transitional Studies Reception Desk at 360-992-2741.
+- Meet with the Transitional Studies Program Manager and bring a copy of the official transcript to the appointment.
+During the appointment, the program manager will evaluate the transcript and create a customized education plan, including an estimated timeline to completion.
+To make an appointment , please call the Transitional Studies Reception Desk at 360-992-2741.